 School principal is a dream occupation of many people.
-However, it is not easy to get this position.
-And it is even a more challenging task to recruit a good principal, should you sit in a hiring committee at an educational institution.
+However, it is not easy to get this job.
+And it is even a more challenging task to recruit a good principal, should you sit in a hiring committee at any educational institution.
 To understand the personality of each job candidate, their motivation, attitude to various work-related issues, and challenges the school faces, the hiring committee needs to design a complex interview process, that typically consists in more rounds of interviews.

 What do you know about our school?
 What are the main areas for improvement?